 DACA clients with outstanding removal orders or who are in removal proceedings will need special attention.
-An applicant for an affirmative benefit who is found to be ineligible based on the prior order or active proceedings could be at risk of immigration enforcement upon denial of the application by USCIS.
-For more information, see CLINIC's practice advisories "Motions to Reopen for DACA Recipients with Removal Orders" and "Stays of Removal for DACA Recipients with Removal Orders."
+For more information, see CLINIC's practice advisories "Motions to Reopen for DACA Recipients with Removal Orders" and "Stays of Removal."

 Remember that the criminal bars to DACA and the criminal grounds of inadmissibility do not overlap.
 Thus, it is possible that a client's criminal history was not disqualifying for DACA but makes him or her inadmissible under INA § 212(a)(2) (or deportable under INA § 237(a)(2)).
 When screening, pay particular attention to criminal history and drug use, including marijuana.
 For example, someone with a misdemeanor drug possession conviction would not have been automatically disqualified from DACA but could be inadmissible for a controlled substance offense.